NVIDIA/aistore/docs/storage_svcs.md

 ```
 ### LRU for local buckets

-LRU eviction, as of version 2.0, is by default only enabled for cloud buckets.
-To enable for local buckets, set `lru.local_buckets` to true in [config.sh](/ais/setup/config.sh) before deploying AIS.
+By default, LRU eviction is only enabled for cloud buckets.
+To enable automated eviction for local buckets, set `lru.local_buckets` to true in [config.sh](/ais/setup/config.sh) before deploying AIS.
 Note that this is for advanced usage only, since this causes automatic deletion of objects in local buckets, and therefore can cause data to be gone forever if not backed up outside of AIS.

 ## Erasure coding